 When engaging in psychotherapy I take a person-centred approach integrating body-based, mindfulness and compassion-based practices, such as Emotion Focused Family Therapy (EFFT), Therapeutic Presence, Polyvagal Theory, and Self Compassion in Psychotherapy approaches.
 I am registered with the College of Registered Psychotherapists of Ontario (CRPO).
 I am a member of the Ontario Association of Mental Health Professionals (OAMHP) and the Ontario Society of Registered Psychotherapists (OSRP).
 I bring with me a background in education and leadership coaching.
 I am registered with the Ontario College of Teachers (OCT) and am a Professional Certified Coach (PCC) with the International Coach Federation (ICF).
-My psychotherapy and art therapy practice focuses on nurturing wellbeing across the lifespan by working with children, youth, families, individuals and caregivers of all ages. and stages.
+My psychotherapy and art therapy practice focuses on nurturing wellbeing across the lifespan by working with individuals and caregivers of all ages. and stages.

-I offer art therapy to people across the lifespan, from school aged children and teens, to adults, elders and those at the end of life.
+I offer art therapy for adults, caregivers, elders and those at the end of life.
 I also am an instructor and thesis advisor with the Canadian International Institute for Art Therapy (CiiAT).
-I have studied expressive arts and movement based arts my whole life and most recently, studied at the Toronto Art Therapy Institute (TATI) for art therapy.
-I am completing my thesis research on Therapeutic Presence in Online Art Therapy Practice.
+I have studied expressive arts and movement based arts my whole life and most recently, graduated from the Toronto Art Therapy Institute (TATI).
+The focus of my thesis research was on Therapeutic Presence in Online Art Therapy Practice.
 I use an experiential, phenomenological approach to creative process and artmaking as part of the psychotherapy wellness journey.
 My clinical practice and supervision included working with individuals and families within a hospice setting, with children, youth and parents at Sick Kids Centre for Community Mental Health, and then supporting individuals through the TATI Student Art Therapy Centre (formerly the TATI Online Art Therapy Clinic) promoting wellbeing throughout the pandemic.
-I have taken additional trainings in Emotion-Focused Family Therapy (EFFT), Compassion-Based Mindfulness Art Therapy (C-MBAT), Focusing-Oriented Art Therapy (FOAT), Internal Family Systems (IFS) and workshops on practicing art therapy online with children & teens.
-I currently serve as the Director of Memberships for the Canadian Art Therapy Association..
+I have taken additional trainings in Emotion-Focused Family Therapy (EFFT), Compassion-Based Mindfulness Art Therapy (C-MBAT), Focusing-Oriented Art Therapy (FOAT), Internal Family Systems (IFS) and workshops on practicing art therapy online with children, teens and families.
+I currently serve as the Director of Membership for the Canadian Art Therapy Association..
 I love exploring artmaking online using materials on hand at home and found objects to nourish our relationship with Self and with life through nature's elements.